Self-stabilizing exchange-mediated spin transport: APPENDIX

+The material parameters were chosen to simulate YIG films \cite{Solt1962,Klingler2014,Dubs2017,MewesPMA}: the saturation magnetization $M_{\mathrm{s}} = 130\,\mathrm{kA\,m^{-1}}$ and the exchange constant $A_{\mathrm{ex}} = 3.5\,\mathrm{pJ\,m^{-1}}$.
+Control simulations with the magnetocrystalline anisotropy of YIG (0.6\,kJ/m$^3$) were carried out.
+The anisotropy results in an increase of the threshold current consistent with previous studies \cite{Iacocca2017}.
+This effect is small compared with the threshold induced by the dipolar interaction.
+Moreover, magnetocrystalline anisotropy induces a spatial modulation of the EMS velocity (with smaller wavelength than the dipolar modulation of the velocity) that is consistent with the magnetocrystalline anisotropy symmetry \cite{Iacocca2017}.
+This modulation, together with the modulation due to the dipolar interaction, leads to an overall complex spatial profile of the EMS velocity.
+As it does not contribute to the discussion of this study, the magnetocrystalline anisotropy was omitted in the simulations.

 \textbf{Analytical model.} Numerical calculations of the analytical model resort to the same material parameters as micromagnetic simulations, but do not include magnetic damping.
+The parameters of the analytical model, spin sink (edge damping $\tilde{\gamma}$) and spin conversion efficiency at the interface, were fixed by fitting the low-bias analytical model to the results from the micromagnetic simulations.

 Here we derive equations (5) and (6).
 The assumption $\theta = \theta(x-ct)$ implies that the left-hand-side of Equation~(3) can be written as a derivative in $x$, thus allowing Equation~(3) to be integrated.
 The result can be solved for $\partial_x\phi$ and integrated again to express $\phi$ in terms of $\theta$.
 In general, the constants of integration can depend on $t$, i.e.

 However, the time dependence is restricted by substituting the expression for $\phi$ in terms of $\theta$ into Equation~(4).
 Once $\theta$ has been isolated, the resulting equation should not have explicit $t$ dependence because, by assumption, $\theta$ only depends on $x-ct$.
-This implies that $C_1$ is independent of time and restricts $C_2$ to at most linear dependence on $t$, thus resulting in equation (5).
-Once Equation~(4) has been expressed only in terms of $\theta$ and its derivatives, the equation can be integrated directly after multiplying by $\partial_x\theta$, resulting in equation (6).
+This implies that $C_1$ is independent of time and restricts $C_2$ to at most linear dependence on $t$, thus resulting in equation (6).
+Once $\phi$ dependence has been eliminated in Eq.\,(4), equation (7) follows by direct integration with the integrating factor $\partial_x\theta$.